-As users distribute content, they naturally build distribution trees.
-The distribution rewards should therefore, be split between the users.
-According to our design, users are not only rewarded for their immediate file transfers, but also for the transfers of their descendants in their distribution trees.
+Users are rewarded not only for their own file transfers, but also for the transfers of users they gave the file to.
 You can think of it as a recursive incentives scheme, similar to the technique used by the MIT team during the The Red Balloon Challenge.
-However, our scheme is adapted to work in a digital environment and can protect against both the Sybil Attack and collude attacks.
-See the paper for more information.
+However, our scheme is adapted to work in a digital environment and can protect against the Sybil Attack.

 What are the main principles of your Proof-of-X Consensus algorithm?

-Our Proof-of-Prestige algorithm is based on Proof-of-Stake, but introduces "prestige" - an additional resource to crypto-coins.
+Our Proof-of-X algorithm is based on Proof-of-Stake, but introduces prestige - an additional to coins resource in the network.
 Prestige is renewable and directly determines users' probability of minting a new block.
-Users can increase their amount of prestige by holding more coins (as in traditional Proof-of-Stake systems), but also by performing useful work (transfering files).
-This is in contrast to alternative PoS systems and incentivises users to contribute to the network.
+Users can increase their amount of prestige by holding more coins or performing useful work (transfering files).

 Can DataHop support individual content publishers?

-DataHop not only supports individual content publishers, but also allows independent publishers to distribute their content and get rewarded by that without having to lock their content rights into monopolistic silos.
+DataHop not only supports individual content publishers, but also allows independent publishers to distribute their content and get rewarded by that without having to transfer their content rights to big companies, incresing their revenue.

 Can malicious users insert content in DataHop, pretending to be legitimate content publishers?

 Content Publishers are authenticated in DataHop, and no other users can impersonate them to publish content in their name.